 Malvin R. Goode

-A year later he began a career in radio broadcasting with KQV, doing a 15-minute news show two nights a week.
-Soon, he had a five-minute daily news show on WHOD radio where in 1952 he was named that stations news director.
-In 1962 he became the first Black to work as a news correspondent for an American television network (ABC) as a United Nations reporter.
-Goodes first assignment was covering the Cuban Missile Crisis; he distinguished himself with incisive TV and radio reports during the long hours of debate at the UN.
-For two months in 1963 he joined three of his peers to conduct courses in journalism for over 100 African students in seminars in Lagos, Nigeria; Addis Ababa, Ethiopia; and Dar es Salaam, Tanzania.
+A year later, he began a career in radio broadcasting with KQV, doing a 15-minute news show two nights a week.
+Soon, he had a five-minute daily news show on WHOD radio, where in 1952, he was named that station's news director.
+In 1962 he became the first Black to work as a news correspondent for an American television network (ABC) as United Nations reporter.
+Goode's first assignment covered the Cuban Missile Crisis; he distinguished himself with incisive TV and radio reports during the long hours of debate at the UN.
+For two months in 1963, he joined three of his peers to conduct courses in journalism for over 100 African students in seminars in Lagos, Nigeria; Addis Ababa, Ethiopia; and Dar es Salaam, Tanzania.

-He also became the first Black member of the National Association of Radio and Television News Directors in 1971.
-Malvin R. Goode died of a stroke on September 12th 1995 in Pittsburgh.
+He became the first Black member of the National Association of Radio and Television News Directors in 1971.
+Malvin R. Goode died of a stroke on September 12th, 1995, in Pittsburgh.